viv-r/Data512-HCDS-Final-Project/proposal.md

 ### Data/Model Limitations

-Most of the prior work in word embedding bias use a binary gender model.
+- Most of the prior work in word embedding bias use a binary gender model.
 The de-biasing algorithm that I plan to use also has this limitation.

+- Give the same learning algorithm (either GloVe or fasttext), I suspect that any differences in the word associations being learnt would be indicators of common text patterns in the source websites.
+However, I also can't be sure that I will find significant differences between the sources.

 ### Research questions